Puggy: Career

 Puggy has toured all over the world, opening for prestigious bands such as Smashing Pumpkins, Incubus, and Deep Purple.
 Their first album, Dubois Died Today, was released on independent label Talkieo in June 2007.
 In 2010, they appeared on the French television show Taratata, presented by Nagui, to promote their follow-up album, Something You Might Like.
 They also performed live on Belgian television.
 The album resulted in three music videos, for the songs "I Do", "When You Know" and "How I Needed you".
 "When You Know" is also the theme song for the French television series Detectives.

 In 2013, the band released their third album To Win the World, certified platinum in Belgium.

 They have toured extensively in France, Belgium, Switzerland and the Netherlands.

 In 2014 they played a sold-out Forest National in Brussels (9000 capacity) as well as a sold-out club tour all around Belgium.

 The band has had tracks included in the sequel to Largo Winch (the film adaptation).

 In 2016 their 4th album, Colours, was released.

-In 2017 many of their songs were incorporated into the soundtrack of the film The Son of Bigfoot.
+In 2017, many of their songs were incorporated into the soundtrack of the film The Son of Bigfoot and its sequel Bigfoot Family.